Infant Mental Health Dual Title Program

 - Demonstrate expertise in observation and assessment of infants/young children, caregivers, and caregiver-infant/young child relationships to identify capacities, risks, and relationship disturbances.

 - Engage in reflective practice consistent with the field of infant mental health.

-Wayne State students earning an MSW or Ph.D. in Social Work, an M.Ed. in Early Childhood Education or a Ph.D. in Curriculum and Instruction, or a PhD or DNP in Nursing can earn a Dual-Title Degree in Infant Mental Health.
+Wayne State students earning an MSW or Ph.D. in Social Work, a PhD in Psychology or a PhD or DNP in Nursing can earn a Dual-Title Degree in Infant Mental Health.
 For each discipline, the program is configured somewhat differently.
 However all students must complete the following 5 courses:

 Provides students with an in-depth understanding of the field of infant mental health, with a focus on attachment theory and the 5 pillars of infant mental health work.
 Research-based information on infant mental health practices applied to a variety of early childhood setting is presented.

 NUR 7880: Infant and Family Mental Health Assessment (Fall Semester, 2 credits)

 An overview of both formal and informal assessment methods used to assess infant social-emotional development, parent mental health and parent-infant relationships from the attachment perspective.
 Students will become familiar with assessment methods through lecture, video and practical use.

 SW 7010: Infant Mental Health Practice (Winter Semester, 2 credits)

 Focuses on the relationship between theory, assessment and practice in the field of infant mental health with specific focus on evidence-based interventions used by infant mental health specialists working with infants and families.